ritterim/skellyCSS/README.md

 <br />

 ### Images
-You can create an image skeleton by adding the `.skeleton-image` class to an img tag -- do not include the `src` attribute.
+You can create an image skeleton by using the `.skeleton-image` class.
 By default this will apply the image skeleton at 100% height and width of the parent container.

 #### Sizes
 Here are some default sizes we have included for skeleton images: